Rottweiler dog breed information and advice

 The ligaments can tear slowly, or it can happen suddenly while the dog is running.
 Affected dogs will hop with one leg raised.
 They will have the tip of the toe resting on the ground but will not put any weight on that leg.

 Large dogs will need surgery to replace the ligaments with man-made tape.
-Following this, they will need to wear a support bandage for a week to stop them from bending the leg.
+Following this, they will need to wear a support bandage for a week to stop them from bending their leg.
 They will then have to be restricted to a small area and only taken out on lead exercise.
 Recovery from surgery is usually good, but the dog is likely to develop arthritis when they are older.
 This can be managed with medication.

 Are Rottweilers dangerous?

 Rottweilers are a protective breed which is why they are often used as security dogs.
 If they feel under threat, or that their owner is under threat, they may become aggressive and this can lead to an attack.
 However, with training and socialisation, your dog will learn not to feel threatened.
+Properly socialised Rottweilers will have friendly and affectionate personalities.

-What’s a Rottweilers life span?
+What’s a Rottweiler's life span?

 Do Rottweilers shed?